bytesculptor/OpenDeveloperOptions/README.md

 # OpenDeveloperOptions
-Open the developer options directly with an app icon click.
+Open the Android developer options directly with an app icon click.
 Developer options have to be enabled.